autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/integration-testing.md

 Integration tests determine if independently developed software modules work correctly when the modules are connected to each other.
 In ROS 2, the software modules are called nodes.
-As a special case, testing a single node can be referred to as component testing.
+Testing a single node is a special type of integration test that is commonly referred to as component testing.

 Integration tests help to find the following types of errors:

 - Incompatible interactions between nodes, such as non-matching topics, different message types, or incompatible QoS settings.
-- Edge cases that were not touched by unit testing, such as a critical timing issue, network communication delays, disk I/O failures, and many other problems that can occur in production environments.
+- Edge cases that were not touched by unit testing, such as a critical timing issue, network communication delays, disk I/O failures, and other such problems that can occur in production environments.
 - Issues that can occur while the system is under high CPU/memory load, such as `malloc` failures.
 This can be tested using tools like `stress` and `udpreplay` to test the performance of nodes with real data.

 With ROS 2, it is possible to program complex autonomous-driving applications with a large number of nodes.